forceedge01/sql-api-wrapper/README.md

             contexts:
                 - Genesis\SQLExtensionWrapper\DataModSQLContext:
                     debug: false # 1 for all debug, 2 for only SQL queries.
-                    userUniqueRef: aq
+                    userUniqueRef: aq # Optional
-                    dataModMapping:
+                    dataModMapping: # Optional
                         "*": \QuickPack\DataMod\ # Configure path for all data mods using *.
                         "User": \QuickPack\DataMod\User\User # Configure single data mod.
 ```

 debug - Turns debugging on off.
 userUniqueRef: Appends the string onto first column of data provided to the fixture step definitions if its a string.
 This is so every user has its own unique data if multiple users are targeting a single database.
 dataModMapping: Point where your dataMods are via the namespace.

-If an exact match for a dataMod is not found, the global path set (*) is used.
+(Optional)

 - Set the dataMod namespace mapping directly on the context class.
 This way you don't have to set it up for each suite in behat.yml file.